leonardopagliochini/QuantumC/docs/ir_dag.md

 If an operation reads the same value multiple times, parallel edges are emitted: two edges from producer to consumer.

-Running the CLI will automatically generate `output/ir_dag.png` and `output/ir_dag.xdot` after the MLIR is produced.
-They can be inspected with standard Graphviz tools.
+Running the CLI will automatically generate `output/classical_ir_dag.png` and `output/classical_ir_dag.xdot` after the MLIR is produced.
+A second graph named `output/no_double_consume_dag.*` shows the version where duplicated operands are split.
+Both can be inspected with standard Graphviz tools.